pavithraradhakrishnan/SearchEngine/README for Search.md

 As you can see the most similar result is the thrid one, which is most similar to the query
 ![](images/search-result.png)

+# PART 2  MOVIE GENRE CLASSIFICATION BASED ON PLOT
+INTRODUCTION:

+I have implemented a NLP classifier that predicts the genres according to the plot summaries.

+DATA SET:

+ I have used Genre and  If you notice there are three genres for each movies.
+I have taken the first genre for our classification and ignored all other genres.
+As the first genre best describes our data set.

+DATA CLEANING:

+I have removed all stop words from the overview.
+Also I have applied lemmatization  as it remove inflectional endings only and to return the base or dictionary form of a word .

+I have also taken the count of each genres in the data set.
+And I observed that there is an imbalance in the data set.
+Here is the count of data points in each genres.

+ 'Drama'             2360

+ 'Comedy'            1945

+ 'Action'            1057

+ 'Horror'            463

+ 'Adventure'         411

+ 'Crime'             359

+ 'Documentary'       225

+ 'Thriller'          210

+ 'Fantasy'           185

+ 'Romance'           182

+ 'Animation'         102

+ 'Science Fiction'   101

+ 'Mystery'           94

+ 'Music'             79

+ 'Western'           71

+ 'War'               62

+ 'Family'            54

+ 'History'           31

+ 'TV Movie'          5

+ 'Foreign'           4

+As you can see some of the genres have insufficient data points and this would result in inaccurate classification.
+Hence I have extracted the data points containing the top 9 genres.

+## CHALLENGES - CHOOSING THE CLASSIFIER:

+I implemented several different classifier before finalizing one.
+I implemented  SVM, Multinomial Bayes, Random forest and logistic regression.
+Out of all these multinomial bayesian classifier gave me the maximum accuracy.Also Bayesian classifier works better with text data.

+## MULTINOMIAL NAVIE BAYES:

+## IMPLEMENTATION:

+  I have used TF_IDF vectorizer.
+I also implemented the multinomial Bayesian classifier.
+The classifier gave 90% accuracy.
+However I observed that  the classifier was mis classifying the movies.

+This is due to the low precision numbers.

+## SOME IMPORTANT TERMS TO KNOW:

+ Confusion Matrix: A breakdown of predictions into a table showing correct predictions (the diagonal) and the types of incorrect predictions made (what classes incorrect predictions were assigned)

+Precision: A measure of a classifiers exactness

+Recall: A measure of a classifiers completeness

+F1 Score (or F-score): A weighted average of precision and recall.

+SOLUTION:

+ The misclassification is due to the imbalance in the data points.
+Hence we used Over sampling to solve this problem.

+## SMOTE ALGORITHM:

+A simple way to generate synthetic samples is to randomly sample the attributes from instances in the minority class.

+You could sample them empirically within your data set or you could use a method like Naive Bayes that can sample each attribute independently when run in reverse.
+You will have more and different data, but the non-linear relationships between the attributes may not be preserved.

+There are systematic algorithms that you can use to generate synthetic samples.
+The most popular of such algorithms is called SMOTE or the Synthetic Minority Over-sampling Technique.

+As its name suggests, SMOTE is an oversampling method.
+It works by creating synthetic samples from the minor class instead of creating copies.
+The algorithm selects two or more similar instances (using a distance measure) and perturbing an instance one attribute at a time by a random amount within the difference to the neighboring instances.

+ Oversampling basically means that we'll generate more data for the least common category using the SMOTE algorithm.

+## RESULT: After all the effort.
+Oversampling+ tifidf +  multinomial bayes gave a more accurate prediction.

+## EVALUATION RESULTS:

+I have used the KFOLD approach for training the model.

+KFOLD provides train/test indices to split data in train/test sets.
+Split dataset into k consecutive folds.

+Each fold is then used once as a validation while the k - 1 remaining folds form the training set.